 The float string format is the same as the format for Erlang float literals except for that underscores are not permitted.
 Failure: badarg if String contains a bad representation of a float.

 '''

-list to integer(String) -> integer()
+list_to_integer(String) -> integer()

+Types:

+String = string()

 '''

 Returns an integer whose text representation is String, for example: